This post may contain affiliate links, view our disclaimer for details.

 Dough

-- 1 cup dairy free milk, (225g) warm but not hot to the touch
+- 1 cup dairy-free milk, 225g – or other milk of choice, warm but not hot to the touch

 Filling